raindeer-rb/raindeer-dev/app/pages/docs/_features/_3-static.md

 <p class="slogan">Start static, go dynamic</p>

-Raindeer is a dynamic web framework, however you can also use it to export markdown files to a static site.
+Raindeer is a dynamic web framework but it can also export markdown files to a static site.
 This allows for a site that can start off static and become dynamic, or the reverse.
 In fact, this very documentation site is generated from a Raindeer application.

 ## File Structure